uhppoted/uhppoted-app-home-assistant/README.md

 docker stop -t 30 home-assistant
 ```

-#### Door Interlocks
+### Door Interlocks

-The UHPPOTE controllers don't provide a `get-door-interlocks` API which makes restoring the state of the _Interlock_ entity across
+The UHPPOTE controllers don't provide a `get-door-interlocks` API which makes restoring the state of the _Interlock_ entity
+complicated.

+#### Startup
-_Home Assistant_ restarts complicated - in particular, if _Home Assistant_ isn't shutdown properly (e.g. power outage) it may restore
+Maintaining the entity state across restarts is a particular case - if _Home Assistant_ isn't shutdown properly (e.g. power outage)
-an old state, which is problematic for something like a door interlock.
+it may/will restore an old state, which is problematic for something like a door interlock which may have been changed for security
+or safety reasons.

 _uhppoted-app-home-assistant_ takes the following approach: